luyadev/luya.io/docs/guide/lessons/activewindow.md

 <?php $form::end(); ?>
 ```

-As you can see, we have used the `luya\admin\ngrest\aw\ActiveWindowFormWidget`.
-Besides the `luya\admin\ngrest\aw\CallbackButtonWidget` it is mostly what you will need to create a simple Active Window form with additional functionality.
+As you can see, we have used the <class name="luya\admin\ngrest\aw\ActiveWindowFormWidget" />.
+Besides the <class name="luya\admin\ngrest\aw\CallbackButtonWidget" /> it is mostly what you will need to create a simple Active Window form with additional functionality.

 We configured the widget to use our defined callback function in the Active Window class and show a button label.
 We have also used the option to close the Active Window when receiving a success message from the callback.